 We end our tour of Hyderabad at the Salar Jung Museum, named after an extremely able chief minister to the Nizams of Hyderabad (1853-83), who was noted for his collection of antiques and rare art treasures.
 Recently raised to the status of a national museum, it has a unique collection of armour and weaponry, Mughal uniforms and imperial clothing, Deccani miniature paintings and illuminated manuscripts, including some priceless copies of the Koran.
-Tonight we celebrate the end of our tour with a Farewell meal at the Taj Krishna restaurant.
 (Overnight Hyderabad) BLD